projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 class DeveloperStats():
     """
-    Reads information from a CSV file, categorizes the data by salary, counts the occurrence of features, and plots the results
+    Reads information from a CSV file, categorizes the data by salary, counts the occurrence of answers, and plots the results
     """
 ```